Electron spin resonance spectroscopy of small ensemble paramagnetic spins using a single nitrogen-vacancy center in diamond: results and discussion

+where $\mu_B$ is the Bohr magneton, ${\bm B_0}$ is the external magnetic field, $g^N_{x,y}$ and $g^N_z$ are the $g$-values of the N electron spin, and ${\bm S^{N}}$ and ${\bm I^{N}}$ are the electronic and nuclear spin operators, respectively. $\stackrel{\leftrightarrow}{A^N}$ is the anisotropic hyperfine coupling tensor to $^{14}N$ nuclear spin.
+The gyromagnetic ratio of $^{14}N$ nuclear spin ($\mu_{n}^{N}g_{n}^{N}/h$) is 3.077 MHz where $h$ is the Planck constant.
+The last term of the Hamiltonian is the nuclear quadrupole couplings.
+The previous studies measured $g^N_{x,y}=2.0024$, $g^N_z=2.0025$, $A^N_x=A^N_y=82$ MHz, $A^N_z=114$ MHz and $P_z^{N}=-5.6$ MHz.~\cite{Loubser78, Smith59, Takahashi08} As shown in Fig.~\ref{fig:ESR}(b), the experimental data agree well with simulated ESR spectrum using Eq.~(\ref{eq:SpinH}) and the previously determined parameters.

-Figure~1 shows the detection and coherent manipulation of a single NV center in a bulk diamond crystal using an ODMR setup.\cite{Gruber97, Abeywardana14} The diamond used in the experiment is a synthetic type-Ib single crystal ($1.5\times1.5\times1$ mm$^3$, Sumitomo electric inc.).
-For microwave excitations, two microwave synthesizers, a power combiner, and a 10 watt amplifier are connected to a 20 $\mu$m-thin gold wire placed on a surface of the diamond sample.
-First a FL image of the diamond was taken in order to map out FL signals in the diamond crystal (see Fig.~1a).
-After choosing a suitable, well-isolated FL spot, we carried out the autocorrelation and continuous-wave (cw) ODMR measurements in order to identify FL signals from a single NV center.
-As shown in the inset of Fig.~1a, the autocorrelation measurement of the chosen FL spot reveals the dip at zero delay which confirms the FL signals originated from a single quantum emitter.
-In addition, cw ODMR measurement of the selected single NV center was performed with application of the external magnetic field ($B_0$) of 35.7 mT along the $[111]$ axis of the diamond lattice.
-As shown in Fig.~1b, the reduction of the FL intensity was observed at the microwave frequency of 1.868 GHz corresponding to ODMR signals of the $m_S=0 \leftrightarrow -1$ transition of the NV center.
-Thus, the observations of autocorrelation and cw ODMR signals confirm the successful identification of a single NV center.
+Figure~\ref{fig:ODMR} shows ODMR measurements of a single NV center in the diamond crystal.
+The ODMR experiment was performed using a home-built confocal microscope system.~\cite{Abeywardana14} For microwave excitations, two microwave synthesizers, a power combiner, and a 10 watt amplifier were connected to a 20 $\mu$m-thin gold wire placed on a surface of the diamond sample.
+First a FL image of the diamond was recorded in order to map out FL signals in the diamond crystal (see Fig.~\ref{fig:ODMR}(a)).
+After choosing an isolated FL spot, we carried out the autocorrelation and cw ODMR measurements in order to identify FL signals from a single NV center.
+As shown in Fig.~\ref{fig:ODMR}(b), the autocorrelation measurement of the chosen FL spot revealed the dip at zero delay which confirmed the FL signals originated from a single quantum emitter.
+In addition, cw ODMR measurement of the selected single NV center was performed with application of the external magnetic field ($B_0$) of 35.7 mT along the $\langle$111$\rangle$ axis.
+As shown in Fig.~\ref{fig:ODMR}(c), the reduction of the FL intensity was observed at the microwave frequency of 1.868 GHz corresponding to the ODMR signal of the $m_S=0 \leftrightarrow -1$ transition of the NV center.
+Thus, the observations of the autocorrelation and cw ODMR signals confirmed the successful identification of the single NV center (denoted as NV~1).